PRACTICAL INFO FOR STUDENTS

 Things to Bring

-Please be prepared for any kind of weather.
+Disposable sheets will be provided, but towels and wash clothes will not.
+So bring a towel.
+Be prepared for any kind of weather.
 Although it’s usually warm, 75°–90° (24°–32° C), there are occasional cold snaps as low as 45°–50° (7°–10° C), so bring a good sweater or jacket.
 It can also be quite rainy so bring an umbrella.
 Also bring proper attire for reviews and concerts.
-The music students will be performing frequently and Fine Arts students are invited to attend every concert including the music faculty performances on Saturdays.
-(Musicians also attend Fine Arts reviews as they tend to be very curious about the architecture students’ activities.)

 Fontainebleau is known for its beautiful forest so bring some sturdy shoes for hiking and mosquito repellent.
 It is also hard to fill American prescriptions so bring any medicine you might foresee needing.